Coronavirus vaccination

 Not everyone with post-COVID syndrome needs a coronavirus vaccination

-If you have post-COVID syndrome and are not in one of the target groups for the autumn vaccination campaign, you do not need a coronavirus vaccination.
+If you have post-COVID syndrome you only need a vaccination if you are in one of the target groups for the autumn vaccination campaign.
 That is what the Health Council of the Netherlands says.

-While vaccination reduces the risk of hospital or ICU admission, or death due to coronavirus infection, there is no evidence that these risks are higher for people with post-COVID syndrome.
+Vaccination reduces the risk of hospital or ICU admission, or death due to coronavirus infection for people in the target groups.
+There is no evidence that these risks are higher for people with post-COVID syndrome.

 Help prevent coronavirus transmission